danielgtaylor/python-betterproto/docs/quick-start.rst

 Async gRPC Support
 ++++++++++++++++++

-The generated Protobuf Message classes are compatible with grpclib.
+The generated Protobuf Message classes are compatible with grpclib and grpcio.
 That said, this project also includes support for async gRPC stub generation with better static type checking and code completion support.
 It is enabled by default.